The information shown here has been extracted from our prospectus. A full version of our Prospectus 2021/22 is also

 If you wish to request term time leave you should complete the request form, which is available below and via the school office.
 Term time leave can, however, only be granted in exceptional circumstances.
 Any requests for leave will be assessed on an individual basis, considering both the impact of missing school on the child’s education and any special circumstances we are made aware of by parents and carers.

 Under the new regulations taking unauthorised term time leave may make parents or carers liable for a Penalty Notice (fine).
 We decided to implement this change, and begin to routinely apply fines as expected by the new regulations, from September 2014.
 It was our hope that this enabled families to take full account of the changes when planning future holidays and other leave.
 If you are unsure about how this policy will apply to you, then we would encourage you to speak to us about it before making any plans or bookings.

 Children have the option to have a school lunch.
 They are good value and nutritious, with a choice of a hot dinner option or a school plated sandwich.
 There is always a vegetarian alternative and weekly menus are displayed around school, downloadable from the school website and sent home periodically by the catering company.
 We operate a ‘pre-ordering system’; the children tell their teacher their meal choice at registration time and are given their coloured wristband when they line up for lunch to remind them about their choice.
 The payment for school meals should be made in a sealed envelope with your child’s name on.
 It is very helpful to the school office if you are able to do this in advance on Mondays.
 There is also the option to pay for a half or full term.
-At present the cost of a school lunch is £1.98 per day and cheques are payable to ‘Sheffield City Council’.
+At present the cost of a school lunch is £2 per day, payable online.

 Free School Meals